Azure Application Architecture Guide

 How this guide is structured

 The Azure Application Architecture Guide is organized as a series of steps, from the architecture and design to implementation.
 For each step, there is supporting guidance that will help you with the design of your application architecture.

 The first decision point is the most fundamental.
 What kind of architecture are you building?
 It might be a microservices architecture, a more traditional N-tier application, or a big data solution.
 We have identified several distinct architecture styles.
 There are benefits and challenges to each.

-We have identified ten high-level design principles that will make your application more scalable, resilient, and manageable.
-These design principles apply to any architecture styles.
-Throughout the design process, keep these ten high-level design principles in mind.
-Then consider the set of best practices for specific aspects of the architecture, such as auto-scaling, caching, data partitioning, API design, and others.
+We have identified 10 high-level design principles that will make your application more scalable, resilient, and manageable.
+These design principles apply to any architecture style.
+Throughout the design process, keep these 10 high-level design principles in mind.
+For more information, see Design principles.

-A successful cloud application will focus on five pillars of software quality: Scalability, availability, resiliency, management, and security.
-Use our design review checklists to review your architecture according to these quality pillars.
+A successful cloud application will focus on five pillars of software quality: Cost, DevOps, resiliency, scalability, and security.

 |Cost||Managing costs to maximize the value delivered.|

 |DevOps||Operations processes that keep a system running in production.|

 |Resiliency||The ability of a system to recover from failures and continue to function.|

 |Scalability||The ability of a system to adapt to changes in load.|